Friday, December 31, 2021

 The hustle..."You gonna be home for a while David?"

 If one's "basically straight" like Joe, then turning male tricks to make a living requires some earthy aptitude for the job...like being a man who enjoys sex.
-And if one's basically honest and not carrying a lot of homophobic baggage and contempt for other men, then his sexual identity becomes naturally more fluid and rewarding by virtue of familiarity and connection with what he's doing.
+And if one's basically honest and not carrying a lot of homophobic baggage and contempt for other men, then his sexuality becomes naturally more fluid and rewarding by virtue of familiarity and connection with what he's doing.
 What's revolutionary to one may just be common sense to another.
 And it's a step backwards to carve up Little Joe The Hustler into two conflicting identities, as Gus van Sant did with 1991's My Own Private Idaho - as worthwhile as that movie is.

 Substance rebirthed as fetish (see Note 3)